At the start of each term, students have the ability to drop and add courses via Albert. The length of the Drop/Add period varies as follows:

-- Two-credit courses offered in the second-half of the term
+- 1.5-credit courses offered in the second-half of the term

 - January intensive courses

-When dropping courses, students should be aware of the Tuition Refund Schedule.
+When dropping courses, students must be aware of the Tuition Refund Schedule.
 Tuition refunds are given according to the Bursar's schedule, and registration and service fees are never refundable once the term begins.

 Withdrawing from Courses

 If a student withdraws from a required course, s/he must repeat the course in the next semester it is offered by re-registering and paying the full tuition and fees.
 Withdrawing from a course constitutes an attempt at completing the course.
-Students are reminded that they are only allowed two attempts at any given course.
+Students are only allowed two attempts at any course.

 Be sure to consult with Tuition Refund page for information about withdrawals and complete withdrawals.

 While it is not common for courses to have waitlists, some occasionally do.
 Students who place themselves on a waitlist should remember that the next eligible person on waitlist is automatically enrolled when a space opens up in the course.
 Albert will not enroll a student from the waitlist if doing so would take that student above the maximum credit limit for the term of if the class conflicts with the meeting time of another class on the student's schedule.
 To avoid problems with waitlists, students should use the SWAP function in Albert.
 Read the Albert Registration Guide for more information about SWAP.